About us

 Our board members bring expertise in many different fields to Survival’s work, from Indigenous rights to journalism, via accountancy and the law, to name but a few.

-In order to preserve our integrity and independence, we refuse all money from national governments, the principal violators of tribal peoples’ rights.
-We also do not accept donations from any company that abuses tribal peoples’ rights or is likely to do so.
+In order to preserve our integrity and independence, we refuse all money from national governments, the principal violators of Indigenous peoples’ rights.
+We also do not accept donations from any company that abuses Indigenous peoples’ rights or is likely to do so.

 Many of our staff remain anonymous for their own safety.
-This also makes it harder for governments to block our access to tribal peoples.
+This also makes it harder for governments to block our access to Indigenous peoples.

-Staff includes regional experts with direct experience of, and contacts in, hundreds of tribal communities and organizations.
+Staff includes regional experts with direct experience of, and contacts in, hundreds of Indigenous communities and organizations.
 Our director is Caroline Pearce.

 Our approach

-We work in partnership with Indigenous and tribal peoples to amplify their voices on the global stage and change the world in their favor.
+We work in partnership with Indigenous peoples to amplify their voices on the global stage and change the world in their favor.

 Independence: We reject money from governments so our integrity is never compromised.